SMAdadey/Basic_Commands/README.md

 the gatk local .jar file with the gatk executable file (highlighted in blue) to your home bin cp file name ~/bin/s

+## 18 April 2020 ##
+### Uploading to git hub ###

+The first thing to do after creating the repository online is to clone it to your HD
+$git clone link

+check status with
+$git status

+Addding online, use
+$git add

+Commit will send to the intermediate cloud
+$git commit -m "message"

+you need to push now to the microsoft cloud
+$git push -u origin master

+onne line command
+$ for i in README.md; do git add $i; git commit -m "first commit"; git push -u origin master; done